webqit/oohtml/README.md

 node.normalize = true; // ??? - conflict with the standard Node: normalize() method
 ```

-That calls for a decent API and some data-flow mechanism!
+This calls for a decent API and some data-flow mechanism!

 ### The Bindings API